 - 1 tsp dried oregano

-- 1 tsp chile pepper spice (choose a spice that meets your heat preference)
+- 1 tsp chipotle spice choose a spice that meets your heat preference

 - In a large Dutch oven (or heavy-bottomed pot), heat 2 Tbsp lard over medium-high.
-Add the meat, a little at a time, being careful not to crowd.
-Cook first layer of meat until browned, remove and cook next layer of meat until browned and then remove.
+Add some of the cut up meat in a single layer to cover the bottom of the pot, being careful not to crowd.
+Cook first layer of meat until browned, turning with tongs to brown all sides.
+When that layer of meat is browned, remove to a plate and add the next layer of meat and cook it until browned and then remove to the plate.
+Rinse and repeat until all meat is browned.

-- When meat is browned and removed to a plate, add the onion and garlic to the Dutch oven.
-Cook until tender, about 5 minutes or so, stirring occasionally.
-Return meat.
+- When meat is browned and removed to a plate, add the onion and garlic to the Dutch oven pot.
+Cook until onions are translucent and caramelized, about 5 minutes or so, stirring occasionally.
+Return meat to pot.

 - Add the reserved orange zest and juice and the next 6 ingredients to the Dutch oven (through the chile pepper).
 Bring to a boil and then reduce the heat and cover.
 Simmer for 2 hours.

-- Bring back up to a gentle boil and cook, uncovered 15 to 20 minutes more or until most of the liquid is evaporated, stirring occasionally.
+- After 2 hours, bring the pot back up to a gentle boil and cook, uncovered 15 to 20 minutes more or until most of the liquid is evaporated, stirring occasionally.
 Remove the thyme sprigs and bay leaves and either go to the next step or store the meat until ready.
 The meat can be stored at this point in the refrigerator for up to 3 days.

 - When ready to make the carnitas, heat 1 Tbsp lard over medium heat in a large skillet.
 Using a slotted spoon, remove the meat from the sauce and spread it in a single layer in the skillet.
 Cook 5 minutes or until meat starts to crisp, turning occasionally (may need to do this in batches).

-- Serve with lime wedges, jalapeno pepper, guacamole, refried beans or broiled onions.
+- Serve with lime wedges, jalapeno pepper, guacamole (or fresh, sliced avocados), caramelized onions, and refried beans.